 Aspect Detail ICONIX in Enterprise Architect Enterprise Architect enables you to develop models under ICONIX quickly and simply, through use of an MDG Technology integrated with the Enterprise Architect installer.
-The ICONIX facilities are provided in the form of: • A set of ICONIX pages in the Toolbox • ICONIX element and relationship entries in the Toolbox Shortcut Menu and Quick Linker To further help you develop and manage a project under ICONIX, Enterprise Architect also provides a white paper on the ICONIX Roadmap.
+The ICONIX facilities are provided in the form of: A set of ICONIX pages in the Toolbox ICONIX element and relationship entries in the Toolbox Shortcut Menu and Quick Linker To further help you develop and manage a project under ICONIX, Enterprise Architect also provides a white paper on the ICONIX Roadmap.
 In addition, Enterprise Architect has an alternative visual layout specific to ICONIX.
 ICONIX Toolbox Pages Within the Toolbox, Enterprise Architect provides ICONIX versions of the pages for UML Analysis, Use Case, Class, Interaction (Sequence), Activity and Custom diagrams (which often form the basis for Robustness diagrams).
-Compared to the standard Toolbox pages, these have slightly different element and relationship sets; you can access them by either: • Selecting the 'More tools ICONIX <diagram type="">' menu option for a specific Toolbox page</diagram> • Selecting the 'ICONIX' option in the drop-down field of the Default Tools toolbar, which adds all six pages to the Toolbox; the first page and the 'Common' page are expanded, and the others are closed up
+Compared to the standard Toolbox pages, these have slightly different element and relationship sets; you can access them by either: Specifying the ICONIX Diagram Type in the 'Dind Toolbox Item' dialog for a specific Toolbox page Selecting the 'ICONIX' option in the drop-down field of the Default Tools toolbar, which adds all six pages to the Toolbox; the first page and the 'Common' page are expanded, and the others are closed up